rytuph/rytuph/README.md

 ### 🛠️ My Tech Stack

 Here are some of the technologies I've been working with extensively:

-Most of my work has is done on proprietary githubs.
-I also have a couple projects in the works that I will be publishing soon.
+Most of my work is done on proprietary Githubs.
+I also have a couple projects in the works that I will be publishing soon on this Github account.

 <table>
   <tr>